eonarheim/eonarheim.github.io/input/posts/nes-sprite-editor.md

 ![](images/nes-sprite-editor/playersprite.png)
 ![](images/nes-sprite-editor/colorpalette.png)

-This lead me down a path to reverse engineer they byte format of NES sprites using the emulator [FCEUX](http://www.fceux.com/web/version.html) and then build a [simple editor](https://erikonarheim.com/NES-Sprite-Editor/) that could produce sprite files format for my game.
+This lead me down a path to reverse engineer the byte format of NES sprites using the emulator [FCEUX](http://www.fceux.com/web/version.html) and then build a [simple editor](https://erikonarheim.com/NES-Sprite-Editor/) that could produce sprite files format for my game.
 Check it out, the source is up on [github!](https://github.com/eonarheim/NES-Sprite-Editor)

 ![](images/nes-sprite-editor/simplespriteeditor.png)

 ### NES Sprite Format

-Originally, I thought that each sequential 2-bit chuck of the 16-bytes allocated per sprite encode the color 1-4 of the sprite.
-Since 2-bits can represent 00, 01, 10, and 10 seems pretty reasonable.
+Originally, I thought that each sequential 2-bit chuck of the 16-bytes allocated per sprite encoded the color 1-4 of the sprite.
+Since 2-bits can represent all four possible colors (00, 01, 10, and 10), seems pretty reasonable right?
 Wrong!

-Actually the format is much trickier, still not 100% sure why Nintendo did things this way, but I can only guess that there is a performance reason behind it.
+Actually the format is much trickier than that, still not 100% sure why Nintendo did things this way, but I can only guess that there is a performance reason behind it.

-Byte n and byte n+8 control the color of the first row of pixels in the 8x8 sprite.
+Sprites are definited by `byte n` and `byte n+8` to control the color of the first row of pixels in the 8x8 sprite.
 This means that the 1st byte and the 9th byte control the first row of pixels, and the 8th byte and the 16th byte control the last row of pixels for a sprite.
+The layout in memory to the corresponding 8x8 pixel looks like this:

 ![](images/nes-sprite-editor/nesspritescheme.png)

-Think about these two pairs of bytes as separate channels, where the second channel's binary digits are weighted by 2 and the resulting color is the some of channel 1 and channel 2.
-For example look at this sprite
+Think about these two pairs of bytes (`byte n` and `byte n+8`) as separate channels, where the second channel's binary digits are weighted by 2 and the resulting color is the sum of channel 1 and channel 2 together.
+For example look at the sprite in the top left corner and the calculation of its colors.

 ![](images/nes-sprite-editor/playersprite.png)
 ![](images/nes-sprite-editor/colorpalette.png)